+Figure 2.
 Staff from the Department of Veterans Affairs, Department of Commerce, State Technical College System, Vocational Rehabilitation Department, and Department of Housing Finance and Development Authority at the July 18, 2023, CCWD staff meeting.

-Feedback was provided over four industry association meetings and integrated into the work done by the staff's respective member organizations.
-The industry association feedback offered excellent insight into the collective needs of industries in South Carolina and an opportunity to hear their ideas.
-Table 1 below includes the current individuals and groups who provided input during regular industry association and individual calls.
+Table 1 on page 13 of this report includes the current individuals and groups who provided input during regular industry association and individual calls.
 The CCWD strongly believes that industry associations and other partners are vital in education and workforce development work.
-CCWD staff returned to work on the USP for October. meeting three days per week for four weeks - each meeting dedicated to a different topic.
+CCWD staff returned to work on the USP for October, meeting three days per week for four weeks - each meeting dedicated to a different topic.
 This work, presented during the CCWD Executive Committee meeting in November 2023, helped finalize the first steps in drafting the USP.

-Following the start of the 2024 calendar year, the USP development process continued, using the same "sprint" model
+Following the start of the 2024 calendar year, the USP development process continued, using the same "sprint" model of three to six weekly meetings focusing on one key step in the USP process at a time.

-SC Manufacturers Alliance & SC Future Makers Home Builders Association of SC SC Chamber of Commerce Municipal Association of SC SC Council on Competitiveness SC Association of Counties SC Trucking Association SC School Boards Association SC Hospital Association Palmetto State Teachers Association SC Medical Association SC Education Association SC Nurses Association Public Charter School Alliance of SC SC Health Care Association SC Automobile Dealers Association SC Restaurant and Lodging Association SC Bankers Association SC Retail Association SC Independent Colleges and Universities SC Economic Developers Association SC Association of School Administrators United Way of SC SC Association of Colleges and Employers SCbio Transportation Association of SC Forestry Association of SC SC Child care Resource and Referral Greenville Chamber of Commerce Charleston Metro Chamber of Commerce Mechanical Contractors Association of SC Together SC SC Power Team OneSpartanburg, Inc of three to six weekly meetings focusing on one key step in the USP process at a time.
 With the plan's Vision, Mission, Goals, and Strategies accepted as reasonable by the participating staff, the focus then turned to developing the metrics and the outcomes the CCWD would create and measure through the USP.

-TABLE 1

-Example organizations apprised or intimately involved in the creation of the USP.